-Bowling has a long and rich history, and today is one of the most popular sports in the world.
+Bowling has a long and rich history, and today is one of the most popular sports (and ways to socialize) in the world.
 According to the International Bowling Museum, British anthropologist, Sir Flinders Petrie, discovered in the 1930’s a collection of objects in a child’s grave in Egypt that appeared to him to be used for a crude form of bowling.
 If he was correct, then bowling traces its ancestry to 3200 BC.
 A German historian, William Pehle, asserted that bowling began in his country about 300 AD.

 There is substantial evidence that a form of bowling was in vogue in England in 1366, when King Edward III, King of England 1327-1377, allegedly outlawed it to keep his troops focused on archery practice.
 It is almost certain that bowling was popular during the reign of Henry VIII.

 By this time, too, there were many variations of “pin” games, and also of games where a ball was thrown at objects other than pins.
 This would seem to imply that the games had developed over time, from an earlier period.